The Crush (1993 film)

 The Crush is a 1993 American psychological thriller film written and directed by Alan Shapiro, which stars Cary Elwes as Nick Eliot and Alicia Silverstone as Adrian Forrester, in her feature film debut.
 When writer Nick Eliot moves to a new city for a magazine job, Adrian Forrester, the teenage daughter of the landlords whose guesthouse he rents, instantly makes her attraction to Nick clear.
 Nick has trouble fending off Adrian's advances, and as her obsession grows, the situation becomes increasingly dangerous.

-The Crush received mostly negative reviews from critics on release, but was a box office hit.
+The Crush was produced by Morgan Creek Productions and released by Warner Bros. on April 2, 1993.
+The film received mostly negative reviews from critics on release, but was a box office hit.
 It became especially popular through the video rental market, and showings on cable television.
 In subsequent years it has been labeled a cult film.

 Plot

-Twenty-eight-year-old writer Nick Eliot secures a job at Pique magazine and lodging in a guest house belonging to Cliff and Liv Forrester.
-The handsome Nick soon becomes acquainted with and frequently visited by the couple's 14-year-old daughter Adrian, a precocious girl who becomes intensely infatuated with him.
-She drops by the guest house one afternoon with a gift for Nick while he is taking a shower, and after he tells her he needs to get dressed, she sneaks a peek at his bare backside, and grins mischievously.
+Twenty-eight-year-old writer Nick Eliot secures a job at Pique magazine and lodging in a guest house belonging to Cliff and Liv Forrester in Washington.
+He soon becomes acquainted with and frequently visited by the couple's 14-year-old daughter Adrian, a precocious girl who becomes infatuated with him.
+At the magazine, Nick's editor Michael assigns him a story about a criminal mastermind, but upon turning in his work, Nick realizes that the story has been mysteriously re-written to Michael's delight.

-Adrian invites Nick to a party that her parents are throwing at their house.
-Without confirming that he will attend, Nick decides to stop in.
-As he enters the house, Nick is taken by Adrian's impressive piano performance.
-Nick follows Adrian to her parents' outdoor balcony afterwards.
-He muses that if she were just ten years older, as she flirtatiously interrupts him, questioning what he would do.
-Redirecting the conversation, Adrian suddenly encourages Nick to take her for a ride in his convertible.
-Nick agrees to drive Adrian to a place of her choosing: a romantic secluded area where she kisses him.
-While initially receptive to the kiss, Nick stops when he realizes he is being seduced.
-Without leading her on, Nick takes Adrian home.
+Adrian invites Nick to a party that her parents are throwing at the main house.
+As he enters the house, he is taken by her impressive piano performance.
+He follows her to an outdoor balcony afterwards, where he muses that if she were ten years older, he would be interested in her romantically.
+Adrian asks how his boss liked the article, and it becomes clear to Nick that she was the one who re-wrote it.
+Adrian apologizes and encourages Nick to take her for a ride in his convertible.
+Nick agrees to drive her to a place of her choosing: a romantic secluded area where she kisses him.
+While initially receptive, Nick stops and takes Adrian home.

-Adrian's crush on Nick intensifies, but he quickly wises up and attempts to put her off.
-He begins a budding romance with coworker Amy.
-Adrian becomes jealous and meets Amy in the woods while she is gathering sticks for a marshmallow roast and corrects her when she spots a bees' nest in a tree, identifying them as wasps in the form of a subtle warning.
-Adrian continues to boldly pursue Nick, sneaking into his room to rewrite his article, which impresses his boss, Michael, and even going so far as to undress in front of him when he unintentionally hides in her closet.